brandonn3883/ai-test-benchmark/README.md

 ```
 ## Projects

-Projects can be added in the following
+Projects can be added under the "benchmarks" folder under their respective language.
+Project templates must be created in order to ensure the functionality for generating test reports works.

+## Docker Setup

+Docker can optionally be set-up depending on your needs, but a local machine should be sufficient enough.
+A Dockerfile and docker-compose.yml is provided